nnichols/bite-sized-bazel/README.md

 - [Lesson 8: Build Tools](https://github.com/nnichols/bite-sized-bazel/wiki/Lesson-8:-Build-Tools)
   - Introduces `buildifier` and `buildozer` for the programmatic manipulation of BUILD and .bzl files.
 - [Lesson 9: Symbolic Macros](https://github.com/nnichols/bite-sized-bazel/wiki/Lesson-9:-Symbolic-Macros)
-  - Extends Bazel by creating a symbolic macro which generates multiple targets at once
+  - Extends Bazel by creating a symbolic macro which generates multiple targets at once.
+- Lesson 10: Toolchains
+  - Extends Bazel with rules which have system-specific dependencies.

 ## Disclaimers